funkhaus/wp-shopify/README.md

 **Note that you'll need to deliver your stylesheet over `https` rather than `http` because of Shopify's security settings** - usually this is just a matter of adding the `s` to `http` in the URL.

-**Note that we removed links from the site-header by default.** If you want a link to your shop in your site-header (ie, the logo or name of the shop), use the `/shopify/theme--links-in-header.liquid` file instead of the default `theme.liquid` file.

 ## Product Markup

 When writing the markup for an individual product, be it in a grid or on a detail page, you need to first identify the product using the data-attribute `data-product-id`.